Configuring Study For ePRO and eDiaries

 To retest consent on a Participant, it can be manually revoked so the system will require that Participant to consent again.

 5. Verify the correct form(s) are due for completion at the right time.
 This part can be tricky because it's not desirable to wait for forms to become due.
-The due periods can be manipulated by adjusting the dates for the subject, which drive the dependent forms.
-For example, if a daily diary is supposed to start one day after registration date, the registration date for that subject can be adjusted to yesterday's date, so the system thinks it is now a day later.
+The due periods can be manipulated by adjusting the dates for the subject, which drives the dependent forms.
+For example, if a daily diary is supposed to start one day after the registration date, the registration date for that subject can be adjusted to yesterday's date, so the system thinks it is now a day later.

 To retest any ePRO forms or deployment dates, do not create a whole new test subject.
 Instead, simply delete the ePRO forms that were already entered for the existing test subject.
 This can be done within the subject's casebook.